-- (i) Permittees may satisfy the requirement for Hydromodification Controls by implementing the hydromodification requirements in the County of Los Angeles Low Impact Development Manual (2009) for all projects disturbing an area greater than 1 acre within natural drainage systems. - (ii) Each Permittee may alternatively develop and implement watershed specific Hydromodification Control Plans (HCPs).
-Such plans shall be developed no later than one year after the effective date of this Order. - (iii) The HCP shall identify: - 1.
-Stream classifications - 2.
-Flow rate and duration control methods - 3.
-Sub-watershed mitigation strategies - 4.
-Stream and/or riparian buffer restoration measures, which will maintain the stream and tributary Erosion Potential at 1 unless an alternative value can be shown to be protective of the natural drainage systems from erosion, incision, and sedimentation that can occur as a result of flow increases from impervious surfaces and prevent damage to stream habitat in natural drainage system tributaries. - (iv) The HCP shall contain the following elements: - 1.
-Hydromodification Management Standards - 2.
-Natural Drainage Areas and Hydromodification Management Control Areas - New Development and Redevelopment Projects subject to the HCP - 4.
+(iii) (iii) The HCP shall identify:

+- 1. Stream classifications

+- 2. Flow rate and duration control methods

+- 3. Sub-watershed mitigation strategies

+- 4. Stream and/or riparian buffer restoration measures, which will maintain the stream and tributary Erosion Potential at 1 unless an alternative value can be shown to be protective of the natural drainage systems from erosion, incision, and sedimentation that can occur as a result of flow increases from impervious surfaces and prevent damage to stream habitat in natural drainage system tributaries.

+(iii)(iv) The HCP shall contain the following elements:

+- 1. Hydromodification Management Standards - 2.
+Natural Drainage Areas and Hydromodification Management Control Areas - 3.
+New Development and Redevelopment Projects subject to the HCP - 4.
 Description of authorized Hydromodification Management Control BMPs - 5.
-Hydromodification Management Control BMP Design Criteria - 6.
-For flow duration control methods, the range of flows to control for, and goodness of fit criteria - 7.
-Allowable low critical flow, Qc, which initiates sediment transport v.
-Watershed Equivalence.

-- 8. Description of the approved Hydromodification Model - Any alternate Hydromodification Management Model and Design - 10.
+Hydromodification Management Control BMP Design Criteria - For flow duration control methods, the range of flows to control for, and goodness of fit criteria - 7.
+Allowable low critical flow, Qc, which initiates sediment transport - 8.
+Description of the approved Hydromodification Model - 9.
+Any alternate Hydromodification Management Model and Design - 10.
 Stream Restoration Measures Design Criteria - 11.
 Monitoring and Effectiveness Assessment - 12.
 Record Keeping - 13.
 The HCP shall be deemed in effect upon Executive Officer approval.